cadence-day/docs/docs/faq/general.md

 ## How do I delete my account?

-To delete your account, please contact our support team at [admin@cadence.day](mailto:admin@cadence.day).
+To delete your account, please contact our support team at [${CONTACT_EMAIL}](mailto:${CONTACT_EMAIL}).
 They will help you with the account deletion process and ensure all your data is properly removed.

 ## What languages does Cadence support?